vegaprotocol/vegacapsule/readme.md

 ## Configuration

 Capsule can bootstraps network based on configuration.
-Please see `config.hcl` for examples.
+Please see `config.hcl` for example.

 [TODO expand on this]